Fall in Love All Over Again

 1. Remember the Magic

-It’s safe to say you both had butterflies at some point in your relationship.
+It’s probably safe to say you both had butterflies at even the thought of your partner at some point in your relationship.
 Reminisce with each other.
 Talk about your first few dates.
-Talk about the moment you knew you fell in love with each other.
-Life may have turned out a little different than what you both dreamed up at the start of your relationship, but that doesn’t mean those butterflies are gone.
+Talk about the moments when you knew you were falling in love.
+Life may have turned out differently than your daydreams at the start of your relationship, but that doesn’t mean excitement and anticipation are totally gone.

-It may seem easier said than done, but making this part of your “reconnecting routine” will begin to feel natural, not forced.
+It may seem easier said than done, but making this part of your “reconnecting routine” will begin to feel natural over time.
+You’ll even add new memories as you go through life together, accumulating more stories that remind you why you’re together.

 Honestly?
-What has worked for my wife and myself is to bring up our favorite memories with each other over a rousing game of Uno.
+What has worked for my wife and me is sharing our favorite memories over a rousing game of Uno.
 In the middle of getting bombarded with 30 “Draw Two” cards, the fond memories are a nice buffer.

 2. Do Things Together

 Please excuse the broad brush here, but really think about it — how many things have you done with each other lately?
-No, scrolling through your phone while being in the same room as each other doesn’t count.
+No, scrolling through your phone in the same room doesn’t count.

 When is the last time you really connected with each other?

-We’re not saying you need to go to a five-star restaurant… In fact, we recently published another article with some great, affordable, out-of-the-box date ideas to help you get started (shameless plug).
+We’re not saying you need to go to a five-star restaurant or spend a weekend at a fancy hotel.
+Those things are great when you can do them, but there are a multitude of ways to connect with your partner that don’t require a lot of money or planning.
+In fact, we recently published another article with some great, affordable, out-of-the-box date ideas to help you get started.

 Find that spark again.
 Have fun together.
 Turn on some smooth jazz and wash the dishes together in a dimly lit kitchen.
 Do things together.